blahosyl/task-manager-frontend/README.md

 This form contains the following types of fields:

-- several text fields
+- 3 text fields (title, excerpt, description)
 - a date field
 - an image upload field
-- two dropdown selectors with fixed options
+- two dropdown selectors with fixed options (status & priority)
 - and the [assignee dropdown](#assignee-dropdown) where options are dynamically fetched and [conditionally rendered](#conditionally-rendered-names).

 The form is responsive, and the buttons are placed at the most convenient location on each screen size.